Pinnacle West Capital: Power Plants

 Pinnacle West owns and operates a number of power plants through its Arizona Public Service company which it wholly owns.
 Most of the power Pinnacle West supplies, as well as most of the power for the state of Arizona, is generated by these plants.

 Coal

 Pinnacle West owns three coal plants Cholla Power Plant, Four Corners Generating Station, and Navajo Generating Station (operated by Salt River Project).
 The coal is primarily supplied by long-term leases from landowners in the Navajo Nation.
 The Navajo generating plant ceased operations in 2019, with the site remediated and the land turned over to the Navajo Nation in March of 2024.
+In 2021, APS and the owners of Four Corners entered into an agreement where one of the two remaining units would be shut down seasonally during winter and spring, but remain operational during the summer which is the peak season for energy demand.
+As of February 25, 2026, APS has elected to not begin seasonal operations.
 Cholla ceased operations in March 2025.
-In 2023, Four corners began seasonally operating at half capacity and operating at full capacity during the summer which is the peak season for energy demand in the Arizona market.
 This has resulted in the Arizona energy market consuming hundreds of MWh less of coal produced energy.